Top 10 Managed Security Service Providers (MSSPs) in the UK: 2026 Selection Guide

 | Hybrid and co-managed providers | Teams with internal IT/security capability | Shared workload, adaptable responsibilities | Works well when you want external support without losing internal control. |

-How to Choose the Right Managed IT Security Service Provider
+How to Choose the Right Managed Security Service Provider

-Selecting a managed IT security provider is a big decision for any business, no matter the size.
+Selecting an MSSP is a big decision for any business, no matter the size.
 You’re choosing a partner that will protect your organisation and respond appropriately when something goes wrong.
 There’s a lot of trust involved, so you need to ensure you’re asking them (and yourself) the right questions.

 Below is a clear process you can follow, along with the questions that reveal how each provider operates and the warning signs that suggest a poor fit.